 Lenders will evaluate your personal and/or business credit score when determining whether to approve you for a renovation loan or business expansion loan.
 Credit score requirements vary depending on the loan type and lender, with online lenders generally offering more leniency than conventional banks.

 If you’re looking to apply for business financing through a conventional bank, you should have a minimum personal credit score of 640 or higher, with approval odds rising for those with scores of 700 or more.

 For conventional loans, banks may require you to have been operating your business for at least 2 years.
 Loans guaranteed by the SBA may require less time in business.
 In contrast, online lenders may only require you to have 4 months to 1 year in business for other financing options.

 You need to show that you have income to cover your debt.
 Lenders will generally require that your business bring in a minimum dollar amount per year.
 This amount varies depending on the loan type and loan amount.

 Revenue alone is not enough.
-Lenders need to know that you can manage your money.
-You could make a million dollars a year, but if more money is going out than is coming in, high revenue won’t count for much.
+Lenders need to know you can manage your money.
+You could make a million dollars a year, but if more money is going out than coming in, high revenue won’t count for much.

 For example, with a commercial real estate mortgage, the property you purchase serves as collateral for your loan.
-For SBA loans exceeding $25,000 up to $350,000, lenders must, at a minimum, obtain a first lien for assets to be purchased with the funds.
+For SBA 7(a) small loans exceeding $25,000 up to $350,000, lenders must, at a minimum, obtain a first lien for assets to be purchased with the funds.
 SBA lenders must also obtain a lien on a borrower’s fixed assets, to the extent that the full value of the loan is secure.

-For loans more than $350,000, lenders must secure as much collateral as possible up to the loan amount.
+For 7(a) loans more than $350,000, lenders must secure as much collateral as possible up to the loan amount.